DeltaMaker/AutoHotspot-Installer/AutoHotspot-Setup/Autohotspot/ReadMe.txt

 Option 1: Install Autohotspot with Internet for Connected Devices Once installed and after a reboot the Raspberry Pi will connect to a router that has previously been connected to and is listed in /etc/wpa_supplicant/wpa_supplicant.conf.
 If no router is in range then it will generate a WiFi hotspot.
-This will have an SSID of RPiHotspot and password of 1234567890 Use option 7 to change the password and also the SSID if required If an ethernet cable is connected to the Pi with access to the internet then it will allow devices connected to the hotspot access to the internet or local network.
+This will have an SSID of DeltaMaker_WiFi and password of 1234567890 Use option 7 to change the password and also the SSID if required If an ethernet cable is connected to the Pi with access to the internet then it will allow devices connected to the hotspot access to the internet or local network.
 Once a connection to the hotspot has been made you can access the Raspberry Pi via ssh & VNC with